Explore health content from A to Z.

 4 to 6 years, just before starting school

 Make sure your child has the full series of whooping cough vaccines.
-If your child misses a shot, talk to your child’s doctor about a makeup schedule.
+If your child misses a shot, talk to your child’s health care provider about a makeup schedule.
 Effects of the vaccine may start to fade by age 11.
 For that reason, doctors recommend a booster shot for most children at 11 to 12 years of age.
 Booster shots are also recommended for some adults.
-Talk to your child’s doctor to learn more.
+Talk to your child’s health care provider to learn more.
 And make sure to avoid being around adults or children with whooping cough.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |